 David's work will be displayed in the Sugar Store Gallery which is located in the Brewery Arts Centre.
 His website is here.

 Tom Musgrove and Simon Bray - The Edges of these Isles

 A collaboration between artist Tom Musgrove and photographer Simon Bray, depicting seven landscape locations from across the British Isles (Buttermere & Crummock Water, Lindisfarne, Brecon Beacons, the Gower Peninsula, Glen Coe, the Causeway Coast and the Peak District) using their respective mediums.

 Landscape photographer Simon Bray explores combinations of physical landforms, bodies of water, natural light and unique timing to capture landscape imagery that expresses a sense of space and freedom.

 Drawing forms the foundation of Tom Musgrove’s work, initially capturing gestures, form and shapes from the landscape that are then expanded upon in his studio space to create fine art pieces.

-Tom and Simon's work will be displayed in the Warehouse Cafe which is located in the Brewery Arts Centre.
+Tom and Simon's work will be displayed in the Warehouse Cafe and in the Intro Bar which is located in the Brewery Arts Centre.
 Their website is here

 Working from a studio in South Cumbria, Siobhan and Martin Miles-Moore draw their inspiration, finishes and glazes from the landscape around them.